CJVA-FM

-CJVA-FM is a French language Canadian radio station broadcasting in Caraquet, New Brunswick at 94.1 MHz (FM).
+CJVA-FM is a French-language Canadian radio station broadcasting in Caraquet, New Brunswick, at 94.1 MHz (FM).
 CJVA-FM is owned and operated by Radio Acadie, Limitée.

 History

-On July 18, 1973, Dr. Alphee Michaud on behalf of a company to be incorporated was awarded a licence for a new AM station at Caraquet.
+On July 18, 1973, Alphee Michaud, on behalf of a company to be incorporated, was awarded a licence for a new AM station at Caraquet.
 The station officially began broadcasting on its original frequency at 810 kHz in 1977.

-In 1995, the station began receiving programs from CKLE-FM Bathurst, New Brunswick part-time.
+In 1995, the station began receiving programs from CKLE-FM Bathurst, New Brunswick, part-time.

 In 2014, Radio Acadie submitted an application to convert CJVA to 94.1 MHz.
 This application received approval by the CRTC on February 13, 2015.

-CJVA shutdown its old AM 810 transmitter on August 1, 2016.
-Programming would continue on CJVA-FM 94.1.
+CJVA shut down its old AM 810 transmitter on August 1, 2016.
+Programming continued on CJVA-FM 94.1.